MicrosoftDocs/azure-reference-other/stream-analytics-query-language/join-azure-stream-analytics.md

 ```

- When joining 3 or more tables, the same rules apply --- time bounds must ensure that all matched events occur within a finite amount of time from each other.
+ When joining three or more tables, the same rules apply --- time bounds must ensure that all matched events occur within a finite amount of time from each other.
 For instance, to find all errors that occurred between transaction start and transaction end event, one can say:

 ```SQL
 SELECT TS.Id, TS.Name, TS.Amount, E.ErrorCode, E.Description